Intelligent Multimodal Multi-Sensor Fusion-Based UAV Identification, Localization, and Countermeasures for Safeguarding Low-Altitude Economy: High-precision Localization and Real-time Tracking of UAVs

-The multi-sensor data generated by the space-air-ground integrated cooperative positioning system requires processing, fusion, and analysis via AI algorithms.
-Among these technologies, the vertical large model for UAV localization can further optimize the tracking process.
-It leverages its pre-trained spatial feature extraction capabilities to quickly associate the spatiotemporal consistency of data from different sources, reducing the errors caused by traditional algorithms in the data alignment process.
-Meanwhile, it adaptively adjusts the fusion strategy based on the dynamic environment, providing higher-quality preprocessed data for subsequent trajectory generation, thereby achieving accurate, stable, and reliable UAV flight trajectories.
-In recent years, the Transformer model \cite{vaswani2017attention} has demonstrated significant advantages in time-series data processing due to its strong long-sequence modeling capability and efficient parallel computing performance, and has gradually been applied to UAV tracking and trajectory prediction tasks.
-Additionally, AI-based spatiotemporal trajectory prediction algorithms can predict UAV flight states over a future period.
-Meanwhile, using graph neural networks to associate cross-base-station targets can effectively solve the trajectory interruption problem caused by signal occlusion \cite{9892688}.

-Additionally, empowered by AI, digital twin technology has achieved a qualitative leap, as shown in Figure 9.
-By integrating multi-sensor data and combining it with real-scene modeling technology, this technology can construct real-time environmental maps with semantic labels and generate a digital model of the airspace \cite{10190734,9263396}.
-Through feature-level correlation analysis via an AI fusion framework, it enables the continuous and accurate positioning of UAVs and also allows for the intelligent identification of key environmental elements by leveraging semantic labels.
+In the space-air-ground integrated cooperative localization system, AI serves as the core for processing multi-sensor data and for optimizing UAV tracking and trajectory prediction \cite{9504602,9615243}.
+Specifically, the deep learning model for UAV localization can further optimize the tracking process by leveraging its pre-trained spatial feature extraction capabilities to quickly associate the spatiotemporal consistency of multi-source data, thereby reducing the errors incurred by traditional algorithms during data alignment.
+Meanwhile, it adaptively adjusts the fusion strategy based on dynamic environmental conditions, providing higher-quality preprocessed data for subsequent trajectory generation and enabling accurate, stable, and reliable tracking and prediction of UAV flight trajectories \cite{10648926}.
+For instance, Transformer \cite{Yu_2023_CVPR} has demonstrated significant advantages in time-series data processing due to its strong long-sequence modeling capability and efficient parallel computing performance, and has gradually been applied to UAV tracking and trajectory prediction tasks.
+Additionally, empowered by AI, digital twin technology \cite{10329973} has achieved a qualitative leap, as shown in Figure 9.
+By integrating multi-sensor data and combining it with real-scene modeling, this technology can construct real-time environmental maps with semantic labels and generate a digital model of the airspace \cite{10190734,9263396}.
+Through correlation analysis within an AI fusion framework, it enables the continuous and accurate positioning of UAVs and also allows for the identification of key environmental elements using semantic labels.